Rotman Problem Solving Challenge

 ||Rotman School of Management

 105 St. George St.

 We invite you to experience Rotman’s unique problem solving approach through a live decision making challenge!
-Designed for prospective and incoming Full-Time MBA candidates, the Rotman Problem Solving Challenge is the first of its kind – a unique opportunity for future Rotman MBA students to dive deep into a messy, unstructured problem using our model-based approach to problem solving.
-Rotman faculty and student mentors will guide participants through the three graded components to the Rotman Problem Solving Challenge, held at the Rotman School on March 28th and 29th.
+Designed for incoming admitted Full-Time MBA candidates, the Rotman Problem Solving Challenge is the first of its kind – a unique opportunity for future Rotman MBA students to dive deep into a messy, unstructured problem using our model-based approach to problem solving.
+Our world-class faculty will guide participants for a chance to win $300,000 in scholarship awards at the Rotman School on May 13th and 14th.

 As a future MBA student, the Challenge will give you an opportunity to:

 - Experience Rotman’s approach to developing high value decision makers

 - Build your pre-MBA skillset in problem solving, communications and presentations

 - Compete to win a number of scholarship awards

 Competing participants will be asked to frame, analyze and offer a recommendation for how to best solve the presented problem.
 For more information see the Competition Question & Details section below.